fmustaf/dotNET-FrontEnd-to-BackEnd-on-Azure-Container-Apps/README.md

 ![The product list, once the app is running.](docs/media/store-ui.png)

 You'll see that the first request will take slightly longer than subsequent requests.
 On the first request to the page, the APIs are called on the server side.
 The code uses `IMemoryCache` to store the results of the API calls in memory.
-So, subsequent calls will use the cached payload rather than make live requests each time.
+So, subsequent calls will use the cached payload rather than make live requests each time